 How to make Lamb Kabsa

 OK, now it’s time for a little technique!
 A really good Kabsa is all about basic ingredients and a little bit of technique.
-Just a few moments of attentiveness will ensure that your aromatic tomato-ish rice is just as fluffy and flavorful as it would be in any Middle Eastern restaurant!
+Just a few moments of attentiveness will ensure that your aromatic tomato-ish rice is just as fluffy and flavourful as it would be in any Middle Eastern restaurant!
 Here’s how easy it is to make Lamb Kabsa:

-- Boil the meat in an aromatic spice bath⏤dump meat, spices, and aromatics into a pot, cover with water cover and bring to a boil.
+- Boil the meat in an aromatic spice bath⏤dump meat, spices, and aromatics into a pot, cover with water cover with a lid and bring to a boil.
 Go back to doing whatever you want, maybe catch up on some reading.
 When the meat is cooked⏤, strain the stock & reserve the meat.

 - Rinse the rice.
 It’s tempting to skip this step.
 But don’t!
-Taking an extra few minutes to rinse those little rice grains, and you’ll end up with fluffy, separate grains instead of a mushy blob-o-rice.
+Take a few extra minutes to rinse those little rice grains.
+You'll end up with fluffy, separate grains instead of a mushy blob-o-rice.

 - Warm some ghee & olive oil in a skillet and then add all of the onion, tomatoes, and remaining spices; sauté and then add the rice and stock.